Today’s Song: “No Weapon”- Fred Hammond

 Next, find a quite place where you can go be alone and reflect.
 (A nice soak in the tub would be good for this one.)

 Now I want you to go down that list, and let the scenario of each of those things you wrote down, play out in your head.

 “If __________ ever happened, then _________ would happen, then ______ could happen…” and let yourself walk it all the way out until it ends in either death and going to be with Jesus, or just trust in Him for circumstances that would be way outside of your control.

-The point is that sometime we get paralyzed by a fear because we never let our brain go through the whole process of if it actually happening.
+The point is that sometimes we get paralyzed by a fear because we never let our brain go through the whole process of if it actually happening.

 So do that!

-The point is to get us past the fear of our fear (if that makes sense to anyone)... and also get those fears out there to God so that He can start to heal you!
+The point is to get us past the fear of our fear (if that makes sense to anyone), and also get those fears out there to God so He can start to heal you!